AI Agent Tools: What Business Teams Need to Decide

 Choose a framework if:

-• Your team has Python/JS developers
+• Your team has Python or JavaScript developers who can own production code

-• You need custom agent behavior
+• You need custom agent behavior, evaluation, or guardrails

 Choose a platform if: